cg-manish/k8-automation/README.md

 15. Kubecost: for cost tracking
 16. Autoscaling: karpenter , cluster autoscaler

 # Install argocd in the cluster
 ```
 kubectl create namespace argocd

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

+### How to manage argo by argo itself?
+- Add the install.yaml file in argo-cd folder.
+- Create an application that refers to the install.yaml
+- Run the init bash command to install Argocd file.

 ### CI/CD steps